TravelCurry02/Text-based-game/README.md

 ## Acknowledgments

-Thank you for playing the **Text-Based Adventure Game**!
+Thank you for playing **Pathfinder's Quest**!
 Feel free to suggest improvements or report issues in the repository.